FIRST-Team-1699/2017-Code/README.md

 # 2017-Code

-Code for the 2017 robot.
+Code for the 2017 robot, made to compete in Steamworks.

-Written in Java

-Currently untested
+You can find this robot's results on [The Blue Alliance](http://www.thebluealliance.com/team/1699/2017).